The wireless LAN market's volatile landscape shifted again today with Siemens AG announcing plans to acquire WLAN

 Racca said Siemens will manage Chantry as a separate business unit.
 Chantry's executives, including president and CEO Peter Vicars, are to remain with the combined company, and no layoffs are expected.

 The acquisition is a good fit for both companies, according to Racca.
-Siemens will gain Chantry's line of access points and controllers, an area where Siemens was lacking, and Chantry will be able to leverage Siemens' resources to reach
+Siemens will gain Chantry's line of access points and controllers, an area where Siemens was lacking, and Chantry will be able to leverage Siemens' resources to reach more potential customers around the world.

 "Voice over wireless LAN is a key strategic initiative for Siemens, as it has been for us, and our products are strong in that area," Racca said.
 "As we move forward, our vision and Siemens' vision is to achieve the integration of wireless LAN and WiMax, and also GSM."